EBIvariation/metadata-ws/docs/reference-sequence-import.md

 ```

 ### SEQUENCE or TRANSCRIPTOME_SHOTGUN_ASSEMBLY XML
-The Sequence or Transcriptome accession returns an entry XML which is then parsed manually.
+The sequence or transcriptome accession returns an entry XML which is then parsed manually.
 The difference between
 sequence and transcriptome XML is that all transcriptome XML will contain a keyword element with
 value "Transcriptome shotgun assembly" where the other doesn't contain it.

-Example of Sequence XML,
+Example of sequence XML,
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <ROOT request="JQ739518.1&amp;display=xml">